 I recently received the following question about performance reviews from a human resources professional at an organization that is adopting agile development practices.

-My organization is just starting to use Agile and the question regarding performance management and specifically how performance reviews were now going to be done for the employees.
+My organization is just starting to use Agile and the question regarding performance management and specifically how performance reviews were now going to be done for the employees came up.
 Everyone turned to the HR team for the answer so I’m doing some research on this.

-It appears to be in the agile world some coaches and practitioners will say that “there should be no such thing as performance management” but I’m hoping people recognize that this is a reality in the corporate world and needs to be addressed.
+It appears in the agile world, some coaches and practitioners will say “there should be no such thing as performance management” but I’m hoping people recognize this is a reality in the corporate world and needs to be addressed.
 Currently our performance management system is based on an annual cycle and individual performance reviews/assessments are completed by the managers for their direct reports.

 Can you share with me how organizations are addressing performance management and specifically performance reviews/assessments for individual employees that are on agile teams?

 As a starting point, nothing need change.
 People still have managers who are responsible for their performance reviews, same as it was pre-agile.
-I work with many companies that have been getting great benefit from adopting agile practices for years, without changing anything about the way performance appraisals are done.
+I work with many companies getting great benefit from adopting agile practices for years, without changing anything about the way performance appraisals are done.

 As for possible improvements on the system, let’s assume for the rest of this piece that the organization in question is using a team-based agile methodology like scrum.

 The simplest improvement is to use a 360 degree style appraisal, where the manager solicits feedback from an employee’s teammates, product owner, and almost anyone else who works regularly with the individual.
 The one person I’d recommend leaving out of a scrum team member’s 360 review process is the scrum master.
 The scrum master role is designed to carry no position power, and even having input on a performance review might jeopardize the special relationship that scrum masters have with the members of the team.